Labour mobility and cross-border matching – why does it matter?

 The score in this chart is based on whether just vacancies or just CVs are transferred through the single channel, or both vacancies and CVs:

-Thresholds: When a country reaches 2 points, it scores 100 points in the overall performance chart.
-When it reaches a value equal to 1, it scores 75 points.
-Values equal to 0 mean that a country scores 50 points.
+Thresholds: If a country scores 2 points, it is awarded 100 points in the overall performance chart.
+If it scores 1 point, it is awarded 75 points.
+If it scores 0, it is awarded 50 points.

 Indicator [3]: Labour market share

-The chart shows job vacancies on the EURES portal as a proportion of all job vacancies in the participating countries (whether or not they are made available by EURES Member or Partner organisations).
-The chart gives an indication of how much of the labour market is covered by EURES and the degree to which EURES provides transparency on the labour market (see Article 9(2)(c) of Regulation (EU) 2016/589).
+The chart shows job vacancies on the EURES portal as a proportion of all job vacancies in the participating countries (whether or not they are made available by EURES member or partner organisations).
+The chart indicates how much of the labour market is covered by EURES and the degree to which EURES provides transparency on the labour market.

-Thresholds: When a country reaches 50 % or above, it scores 100 points in the overall performance chart.
-When it reaches a value equal or included between 21% and 49%, it scores 75 points.
-Values that equal or are below 20% make a country score 50 points.
+Thresholds: If a country reports a value of 50% or above, it is awarded 100 points in the overall performance chart.
+If it reports a value between 21% and 49%, it is awarded 75 points.
+If it reports a value between 0% and 20%, it is awarded 50 points.

-Note: When a country has a value of 0% of labour market share (e.g. Denmark), it could be either because Eurostat did not report any job vacancy rate for 2022, or because the country did not report any data for PMS Network indicator No. 4c – number of job vacancies made available through the single coordinated channel to the EURES portal.
-When a country reports a labour market share of more than 100%, it means that the number of job vacancies collected through EURES (numerator) is higher than that reported on Eurostat (denominator).
+Note: If a country reports a value of 0% of labour market share, this could be either because Eurostat did not report any job vacancy rate or because the country did not report any data for PMS network indicator No 4c (the number of job vacancies made available through the single coordinated channel to the EURES portal).
+If a country reports a labour market share of more than 100%, it means that the number of job vacancies collected through EURES (numerator) is higher than that reported on Eurostat (denominator).

 Indicator [4]: User satisfaction with EURES services

-The chart shows how satisfied jobseekers and employers are with the services offered by EURES Advisers (information and guidance, recruitment, job search, etc.).
+The chart shows the degree of jobseekers’ and employers’ satisfaction with the services offered by EURES advisers (information and guidance, recruitment, job search, etc.).

-Each participating country is required to collect and share user satisfaction data with the EURES network, including those obtained through surveys.
-User satisfaction is measured on a scale from 1 to 10, with 1 being the lowest and 10 the highest possible score.
+Each participating country is required to collect and share user-satisfaction data with the EURES network (including data obtained through surveys).
+User satisfaction is measured on a scale from 1 to 10, with 1 being the lowest possible score and 10 the highest.

 Indicator [5]: Job placements vs labour mobility

-For each country, the chart shows the ratio between the total number of EURES jobfinders (incoming and outgoing) and the total number of intra-EU movers of working age, i.e., EU citizens moving to a Member State other than their citizenship (the sum of inflows and outflows of workers moving from/into the country).
+For each country, the chart shows the ratio between the total number of EURES job finders (incoming and outgoing) and the total number of intra-EU movers of working age, i.e. EU citizens moving to a Member State other than the Member State of they are a citizen (the sum of inflows and outflows of workers moving from/into the country).

-Note: Ratios of 0% are due to missing values for incoming jobfinders (e.g. Denmark, Iceland) or missing values on labour mobility (e.g. Liechtenstein).
+Note: ratios of 0% are due to missing values for incoming job finders or missing values on labour mobility.